The Who's Keith Moon biopic: Cast, release date, plot, songs and rumours about the upcoming film

 "I'm very pleased with the script, it will be made.
 As soon as he's finished the film that he's on, he will read it and I'll get a reply from him.
 Hopefully, we'll get it made ASAP."

-But as we're yet to hear about a cast or director, Variety's suggestion of a June shooting date might be missed.
+But as we're yet to hear about a cast or director, Variety's suggestion of a June 2023 shooting date was obviously missed

-We'll predict shooting will still happen later this year or early next year, with the film to come out in late 2024 or early 2025.
+We'll predict shooting will happen towards the end of 2024, with the film to come out in 2025.

 What songs by The Who will the film feature?